lvphj/epydemiology/README.md

    This variable contains the postcode area (first one or two letters) taken from correctly formatted outward postcode components.

-The function proceeds as follows:
+If postcodes are checked using a regex, the functions proceeds as follows:

 1. Postcodes data is cleaned by removing all spaces and punctuation marks and converting all letters to uppercase.
 Missing values and strings that cannot possibly be a postcode (e.g. all numeric data) are converted to the missing value code.
 The cleaned strings are stored temporarily in the postcodeClean variable.